Skip to main content

 Goodbye Email and Farewell Letter Samples for Coworkers

 A farewell letter to colleagues is not an HR notice.
-It can mention a resignation, retirement, internal transfer, or last working day, but the real purpose is human: thank people, close the chapter cleanly, and leave the relationship in good shape.
+It can mention a resignation, retirement, internal transfer, or last working day, but its real purpose is human: thank people, close the chapter gracefully, and part on good terms.

-Keep the message lighter than a formal letter.
-Your coworkers do not need a full explanation of why you are leaving.
-They need a clear goodbye, a few sincere words, and contact details only if you truly want to stay in touch.
+Keep your message lighter than a formal letter.
+Your coworkers do not need a detailed explanation for your departure.
+Offer a clear goodbye, a few sincere words, and contact details only if you genuinely want to stay in touch.

 Goodbye Email to Coworkers After Resignation

 A balanced goodbye email after resignation for leaving on good terms.
-It thanks the team, mentions the last day, and avoids turning the note into a speech.
+It thanks the team, mentions your last day, and avoids turning the note into a long speech.

 Hi everyone,